All About Shiplap

 - Real shiplap wood features overlapping tongue and groove edges.

-- Fake shiplap gives the appearance of shiplap, but its really just planks of wood installed with small gaps in between.
+- Fake shiplap gives the appearance of shiplap, but it is really just planks of wood installed with small gaps in between.

 The benefit of fake shiplap is that it is very easy and cheap to make yourself, by ripping large sheets of plywood down.
 However, with a little more effort you can still make the overlapping real stuff yourself too!
 We did this for our plywood shiplap wall by using a router to cut the edges down so they overlapped.